Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
-### Matter Compatibility for SwitchBot Floor Cleaning Robot S10
+### Does SwitchBot Floor Cleaning Robot S10 Support Matter?

-Yes, SwitchBot Floor Cleaning Robot S10 supports Matter.
-You can sync it to the Apple Home app or Google Home app as a secondary device through Hub 2 or Hub Mini Matter Enabled.
-In the Apple/Google Home app, you can control cleaning and recharging.
+Yes, the S10 supports Matter.
+You can sync it to either the Apple Home app or Google Home app as a secondary device through a Hub 2 or Hub Mini Matter.
+This lets you control cleaning and recharging from either app.
+With firmware version 1.0.984 or later, the S10 works directly with Matter as a standalone device.
+This means you can add it straight to your Apple Home app to control mapping, start cleaning, and check standby status.
+Currently, room-specific cleaning isn't available as the S10 supports Matter 1.2 features, and we're working on adding Matter 1.4 support in future updates.
+Important note: Google Home app is not yet compatible with the device type of robot vacuum cleaner, so the S10 cannot be used with the Google Home app via mater.
+For more information, we recommand contacting Google directly.

 ---